erica-prog/Airbnb-factors-prices-project/README.md

 We also wanted to analyse the impact of reviews and if the actual content of the written reviews is significant.

-The key questions I  aim to answer as I contribute in this group project are:
+**The key questions I  aim to answer as I contribute in this group project are:**

-4. Do reviews actually matter?
+**1. Do reviews actually matter?**

-5. How can we use machine learning to help us predict the prices of rental properties?
+**2. How can we use machine learning to help us predict the prices of rental properties?**

 ## Data